Tupper Lake, New York: Geography

 According to the United States Census Bureau, the town has a total area of 337.0 sqkm, of which 303.9 sqkm is land and 33.0 sqkm, or 9.80%, is water.

 The town is inside the Adirondack Park.
 The southern town line is the border of Hamilton County, and the western town boundary is the border of St. Lawrence County.
+The town of Tupper Lake borders the towns of Harrietstown, Piercefield, Santa Clara, Waverly, and Hopkinton.

 Tupper Lake is a water body in the southwestern part of the town, and crosses the county line into St. Lawrence County.
+The lake includes Simon Pond and Raquette Pond, upon which the village is situated.

+The Raquette River, a northwestward flowing tributary of the St. Lawrence River, flows past Tupper Lake village.
+Water in Raquette Pond is held back by Setting Pole Dam, which is located on the river near the southwestern boundary of the town.
+An oxbow in the river is located near The Wild Center in the eastern portion of the town.

+Other notable bodies of water in the town include Little Wolf Pond, Big Wolf Pond, Lake Madeline, Duck Lake, and Gull Pond.
+The municipal beach is located on Little Wolf Pond.

+Mount Morris is a mountain located south of the village that was once the site of Big Tupper Ski Area.
+The hamlet of Moody is located at the base of the mountain.
+Coney Mountain and Goodman Mountain are both located in the southwestern corner of the town.

 New York State Route 3 joins New York State Route 30 at Tupper Lake village; the highways are conjoined through the eastern part of the town.

-The Raquette River, a northwestward flowing tributary of the St. Lawrence River, flows past Tupper Lake village.
+The Adirondack Trail Scenic Byway and Olympic Trail Scenic Byway also pass through Tupper Lake.